 Unlike a traditional email approach to meetings, the same meeting page is used before, during and after the meeting.
-You create the agenda, take notes and share meeting minutes for a meetings always on the same page.
+From creating agendas, and taking notes to sharing meeting minutes—everything happens on the same page.

 These Confluence meeting minutes pages are mostly standard Standard Confluence pages.
-As such you can use any macros and styles available in Confluence.
-This allows you to create meeting agendas, prepare the meeting, link related work, link Jira issues / charts, attach documents, track action items, record decisions, write down discussion points, keep an attendance list and much more.
+As such you can use any macros and styles available inside the platform.
+This allows you to create meeting agendas, prepare the meeting, link related work, refer to Jira issues, add Jira charts, attach documents, track action items, record decisions, write down discussion points, keep an attendance list and much more.

 Why should I use Confluence Meeting Notes?

-You should use Confluence for every key meeting to keep track of important decisions, keep track of who is doing what with action items and record important results from discussions.
-Such pages are also easy to be shared, even beyond the list of participants.
+You should use Confluence for every key meeting to keep track of important decisions, how action items are modified, and record important results from discussions.
+These pages are also easy to share, even beyond the list of meeting participants.

-As an Atlassian tool, Confluence is obviously very well integrated with Jira for task management and agile planning & development!
+As an Atlassian tool, Confluence is also deeply integrated with Jira for task management and agile planning & development!

 Who should use Confluence Meeting Notes?

-Everyone in an organization can and should use Confluence Meeting Notes.
-The typical roles who use them most are Product Managers, Product Owners, Scrum Masters, Project Managers, Engineering Managers, QA Managers, Lead Developers, Team Leads, Department Leads and last but not least the CTO and other C-Level executives.
+Everyone in an organisation can and should use Confluence Meeting Notes.
+The typical roles that use them most are Product Managers, Product Owners, Scrum Masters, Project Managers, Engineering Managers, QA Managers, Lead Developers, Team Leads, Department Leads, CTOs and other C-Level executives.

 The beauty of a wiki is that everyone can contribute.
 Invited to a meeting without agenda?
 Why not create and share a Confluence page with the meeting leader to make the first step!

-With other words, the roles and teams which profit most are those which work at the intersection of different teams, departments and divisions.
-Meeting Notes in Confluence work best for internal meetings, with people who actually have a Confluence account in your organization.
-However there are also options to share Meeting Notes externally.
+In other words, the roles and teams that profit most are those who work at the intersection of different teams, departments, and divisions.
+Meeting Notes in Confluence work best for internal meetings, with people who actually have a Confluence account in your organisation.
+However, there are also options to share Meeting Notes externally.